 The corporate responsibility to respect human rights means that companies must avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved.
 Simply adhering to local legislation or donating to charity is not enough.
-In order to meet your responsibility to respect human rights as an Ericsson Supplier, you need to have effective management systems and controls in place.
-This includes policies, procedures and processes covering human rights and aimed at identifying risks, implementing actions mitigating those risks, monitoring effectiveness of such actions, and ensuring sub-suppliers adhere to the same requirements.

 To make it possible for grievances to be addressed early and remediated directly, you as an Ericsson Supplier shall also establish or participate in effective grievance mechanisms for individuals and communities who may be impacted by your operations.

 - Have you analyzed your company’s actual and potential human rights impacts?